 Accurate and / or Fluent Word Recognition

-The Woodcock-Johnson (WJ) Letter-Word Identification Subtest measures the student’s ability to accurately read real words in isolation when compared to others his or her age.
-In addition to obtaining standard scores and percentiles on this test, Dr. Davenport has the knowledge and expertise to document the types of patters the student makes when reading (i.e., vowels, vowel digraphs, consonant digraphs, etc.) These observations can be helpful to treating professionals such as Academic Language Therapists and others.
+The Woodcock-Johnson, Fourth Edition (WJ-IV) Letter-Word Identification Subtest measures a student’s ability to accurately read real words in isolation when compared to others his or her age.
+In addition to obtaining standard scores and percentiles on this test, Dr. Davenport has the knowledge and expertise to document the types of patters your student makes when reading (i.e., vowels, vowel digraphs, consonant digraphs, etc.) These observations can be helpful to treating professionals such as Academic Language Therapists and others.

-The Gray Oral Reading Test (GORT) Accuracy Subtest measures the student’s ability to accurately read real words in the context of oral reading passages at an age-appropriate level.
-In addition to a standard score, Dr. Davenport describes the type of contextual reading errors the student makes (i.e., mispronunciations, substitutions, omissions, additions, etc.) Identifying the types of errors made is especially important when considering the differences in dyslexia and ADHD.
+The Gray Oral Reading Test, Fifth Edition (GORT-5) Accuracy Subtest measures your student’s ability to accurately read real words in the context of oral reading passages at an age-appropriate level.
+In addition to a standard score, Dr. Davenport describes the type of contextual reading errors your student makes (i.e., mispronunciations, substitutions, omissions, additions, etc.) Identifying the types of errors made is especially important when considering the differences in dyslexia and ADHD.

-The GORT Fluency Subtest compares the student’s ability to read real words fluently in the context of written passages to same-age peers.
-In addition to a standard score, Dr. Davenport describes the child’s fluency using three main categories: (1) slow, word by word reading, (2) hesitant and choppy reading, or (3) good fluency that sounds as if the student is reading.
+The GORT-5 Rate and Fluency Subtests compare your student’s ability to read real words fluently in the context of written passages to same-age peers.
+In addition to a standard score, Dr. Davenport describes your child’s fluency using three main categories: (1) slow, word by word reading, (2) hesitant and choppy reading, or (3) good fluency that sounds as if the student is reading.

-The WJ Word Attack Subtest measures the student’s ability to sound-out words as compared to others his or her age.
-In addition to obtaining scores, Dr. Davenport describes the student’s decoding pattern errors for use of educators and other professionals.
+The WJ-IV Word Attack Subtest measures a student’s ability to sound-out words never seen before (non-words) as compared to others his or her age.
+In addition to obtaining scores, Dr. Davenport describes your student’s decoding pattern errors for use of educators and other professionals.

 The Phonological Component of Language

-Over the years, The Comprehensive Tests of Phonological Processing (CTOPP) has become the “gold-standard” for measuring multiple aspects of phonological and phonemic components of language.
+Over the years, The Comprehensive Tests of Phonological Processing, Second Edition (CTOPP-2) has become the “gold-standard” for measuring multiple aspects of phonological and phonemic components of language.
 While at TSRHC, Monte received training in interpreting the CTOPP from its primary author.
-Dr. Davenport administers specific subtests from this battery based on the student’s unique challenges and needs.
+Dr. Davenport administers specific subtests from this battery based on a student’s unique challenges and needs.

 In addition to obtaining scores that compare your student’s abilities to others his or her age, Dr. Davenport describes observations of performance on these tasks.
 For example, on the rapid naming subtests, he describes his observations of the child’s skills as they relate to reading fluency: (1) slow, item by item, (2) hesitant and choppy, or (3) accurate and fluent suggesting good underlying abilities needed for reading fluency.

-The WJ Tests of Cognitive Abilities compares the student’s thinking and problem solving abilities to other’s his or her age.
+Subtests that comprise the Comprehension-Knowledge and Fluid Reasoning clusters of the Woodcock Johnson, Fourth Edition (WJ-IV) Tests of Cognitive Abilities compare your student’s thinking and problem solving abilities to others his or her age.
+Subtests of the Working Memory and Processing Speed clusters are typically administered because weaknesses in these areas can be related to dyslexia.
 In addition, Dr. Davenport documents his observations and descriptions of any developmentally inappropriate variations in the student’s skills.

-He utilizes these tests to first rule-out or identify the existence of possible primary cognitive, language, attention, or learning disorders.
-Then, he uses a developmental, cross-battery approach to compare the student’s intellectual abilities to phonological, reading, and spelling skills.
+He utilizes these tests to first rule-out or identify the existence of possible primary cognitive disorders.
+Then, he uses a developmental approach to compare your student’s intellectual abilities to phonological, reading, and spelling skills.

 Effective Classroom Instruction

-In order to consider the instruction provided the student, Dr. Davenport gathers information from teachers and parents through questionnaires and a structured clinical interview designed to obtain this data, descriptors of the child’s current phonological, reading, and spelling skills, as well as, symptoms of other possible cognitive, attention, executive functioning, language, learning or mental health challenges.
+In order to consider the instruction provided the student, Dr. Davenport gathers information from teachers and parents through questionnaires and a structured clinical interview designed to obtain this information, descriptors of your child’s current phonological, reading, and spelling skills, as well as, symptoms of other possible cognitive, attention, executive functioning, language, learning or mental health challenges.

-The GORT Reading Comprehension Subtest measures the student’s ability to comprehend what he or she read aloud in passages.
+The GORT -5 Reading Comprehension Subtest measures a student’s ability to comprehend what he or she read aloud in passages.

-The WJ Passage Comprehension Subtest measures the student’s ability to comprehend information in silently read passages in real-time.
+The WJ -IV Passage Comprehension Subtest measures a student’s ability to comprehend information in silently read passages in real-time.

 Vocabulary and Background Knowledge

-The WJ Verbal and Academic Knowledge Subtests measure the student’s vocabulary and academic knowledge as compared to same-age peers.
+The WJ-IV Knowledge and Comprehension Subtests measure your student’s vocabulary and academic knowledge as compared to same-age peers.
 Dr. Davenport’s observations of these tests detail the impact of dyslexia on these important abilities.

 Interested in an Assessment, Recommendations, and Written Report?

-Dr. Davenport’s evaluation process includes educating the student and family about dyslexia symptoms and treatment, as well as, preparing a written report detailing assessment results and research-proven recommendations for treatment.
+Dr. Davenport’s evaluation process includes educating you and your student about dyslexia symptoms and treatment, as well as, preparing a written report detailing assessment results and research-proven recommendations for treatment.

 Contact us to make an appointment.